 How It Started

 What is it that fuels each one of us in this world?
-For me, it is my Grand Slam Journey projects - podcasting and blogging.
-Since I started with my fun creative projects in the summer of 2020, I have found more joy, enthusiasm, and fulfillment in my life.
-I enjoy slowing down, speaking with my podcast guests about interesting topics, learning from their stories, and writing about my passions, interests, observations, and sharing them with the world.
+For me, there are several things, one of which is my Grand Slam Journey project - Podcast and Blog.
+Since I started in the summer of 2020, I have found more joy, enthusiasm, and fulfillment in my life.
+I enjoy slowing down, speaking with my podcast guests about interesting topics, learning from their stories, and writing about my passions, interests, and observations.
 With each passing day, Grand Slam Journey gains more followers, and for that, I am grateful.

 With love and grateful ❤️